- Artist Information

 Does Lawley Art Auction accept all mediums?

 Yes, we definitely do!
-The team at Lawley Art Auction loves diversity and so does our buying audience.
-We do ask you to please ensure all work is fully dry, framed securely (if 2D) and boxed appropriately (if 3D) and/or fragile.
+The team at LAA loves diversity and so does our buying audience.
+We do ask you to please ensure all work is fully dry, framed securely (if 2D) and boxed appropriately (if 3D and/or fragile).
 It would be a shame for us to turn you away because of a wet canvas or a damaged frame.

-We would love to hear about your art history and motivations, but please try to be as brief as you can.
-Our catalogue is mostly images and Artist Biographies, and we like to keep everyone between 50 and 100 words.
+We would love to hear about your art history and motivations, but catalogue formatting constraints mean that bios are usually edited to between 50 and 100 words.
 The buying audience is interested in your recent artwork, any awards you may have received, and your inspiration.

 How should I work out the minimum reserve price for my artwork?

-Sometimes it is tricky for Artists to come up with an amount for their minimum reserve.
 Generally start with the amount you would like as the bare minimum.
 The auctioneer will start at this price with the aim of getting bids going to a much higher amount.
-If your minimum reserve is too high it is really hard for the auctioneer to get the bids started, and sadly it could then be “passed in”.
-Some figures to guide you, the highest sale price is usually around $2,500.00, with the average sale price around $550.00.
+If your minimum reserve is too high it is really hard for the auctioneer to get the bids started, and sadly it could then be ‘passed in’.
+The Artist Coordinator may be in touch in the lead up to the auction to discuss your minimum reserve price with you.
+The highest sale price is usually around $2,500, with the average sale price around $700.

 There are many reasons why we need your artwork early.
 Mainly it is because we produce a high quality auction catalogue, which takes weeks to prepare.
 We also put your work and your biography onto our website to increase buyer interest.
 On artwork delivery day we confirm all the information on your entry form and often we re-photograph artwork, so it will look its absolute best for the auction catalogue.
 We then re-wrap and label your work and place it in a locked/alarmed room until the auction weekend.
 Rest assured, it is very safe.